Merzasphor/MWSE/docs/source/references/other/csse.md

 * The following warnings will no longer or only conditionally create popup windows, but will still be written to Warnings.txt:
 	* "Following string is different for topic" and "Previous string is different for topic" are suppressed entirely.
 	* The "1 duplicate references were removed" from loading Tribunal and Bloodmoon will no longer make a popup.
 If this is not the vanilla duplicate reference, or if there is more than one duplicate reference, a popup will still be shown.
+* Fixed GMST pollution bug caused when not loading Tribunal and Bloodmoon.

 ### Object Window

 * Significantly improved UI responsiveness.
 * Added a footer to the window, with a new filter input.
 This input can be focused by using CTRL+F while the Object Window is active.
 This can be used to filter objects by a matching object ID fragment.
+* Fixed issue where box selection in the object window would cause the mouse to snap to the edge of the screen.

 ### Dialogue Window